 If you know you’ll have trouble remembering to take a pill every day, the patch might be a good option.
 You only need to remember to do something once a week.
 You must also weigh less than 198 pounds.
 The patch is less effective if you weigh more than 198 (random number, right?).
 So take that into consideration.

-If you’re the type of gal who feels comforted by getting her period every month, then this might just be the choice for you.
+If you’re the type of person who feels comforted by getting your period every month, then this might just be the choice for you.

 The pregnancy question.

 You’ll be able to get pregnant right after going off the patch.
 So don’t take any chances.
 If you’re not ready for a baby, protect yourself with another birth control method.

 The patch is simple to use.
 The only tricky part is remembering the schedule for putting the patch on and taking it off.